Unlimited Nano Banana 2 + 50% off your first month with code BIRTHDAY2026 Start free → Start free →

 Bluesky is not an afterthought in my own stack either.
 I built an automation that listens for an email with a rough idea, has AI expand it into a long form thread, and queues it to X, Threads, and Bluesky at a scheduled time, posting into the same Blotato account where you linked Bluesky in Step 1.
 Since Bluesky, X, and Threads are all text-first, the same short post usually works across all three, and you can wire them up the same way with how to post to X with Claude Code and how to post to Threads with Claude.

-If you want the deeper technical reason, Bluesky’s API get-started guide shows the session and posting steps Blotato handles for you.
+If you want the deeper technical reason, Bluesky’s creating-posts guide shows the app-password session, the record structure, and the byte-range facets for links and mentions that Blotato handles for you.
 And once you’re posting, how to automate social media with Claude Cowork shows how to feed the whole content pipeline through Claude.

 Four things catch most people out the first time they wire this up: